chadmcrowell/killercoda-scenarios/kubernetes-access-raw-api/step3.md

-With the token copied to your clipboard, paste it into an environment variable named TOKEN and base64 decode it with the command `TOKEN='6IlJ6czFud2llb3pKN05hUDh2Q3VNeDRXNWJ3eUhFczh0TW' | base64 -d`.

-> The token value has been shortened for demonstration purposes

-Next, you can get the output of `kubectl config view` and copy the server address (mine is `https://kind-control-plane:6443`).
-Save that in an environment variable named “SERVER” with the command `SERVER=https://kind-control-plane:6443`
+Finally, we'll need the address of the API server.
+Use the command `SERVER=$(k config view -o jsonpath='{.clusters[*].cluster.server}')` to save the API server address in an environment variable named `SERVER`

+Now that we have the Kubernetes API server address, a private key and client certificate, we can curl the API using the command `curl $SERVER --cacert /etc/kubernetes/pki/ca.crt --cert crt --key key`